College of Optometry

 Prerequisites: Successful completion of all second and third year coursework.
 Comprehensive clinical care of Sports Vision Patients at an external site approved by the College of Optometry's Externship Council.
 This course fulfills one of the clinic courses required for graduation.

-OPTOM 8814 External Rotation in Primary Care: 7 semester hours
+OPTOM 8814 External Rotation in Clinical Care I: 7 semester hours

 OPTOM 8815 External Rotation in Pathology and Treatment: 7 semester hours